Ventura Move-Away Lawyers

 The Risk Involved

-Ventura family lawyer Paul Zahn has over 15 years of experience and has handled hundreds of cases.
-He once represented a father who, after years of fighting for time with his daughter, was finally granted equal timeshare.
-When the mother of the child attempted to relocate to a different country, Paul was able to prevent the move and ensure his client retained equal timeshare with his daughter.
+Our attorneys have over 30 years of experience and have handled hundreds of cases.
+For example, they represented a father who, after years of fighting for time with his daughter, was finally granted equal timeshare.
+When the mother of the child attempted to relocate to a different country, our attorney was able to prevent the move and ensure his client retained equal timeshare with his daughter.